Bertrand/handlebars-objc/doc/WritingHelpers.md

 rendered value : 'Date is: Oct 13, 2013'
 ```

-Well, if you run this code on October 13 2013.
+Well... if you run this code on October 13 2013.

 ### Using positional parameters ###